-The Council encourages the use of parks and open spaces for suitable events.
+The Council encourages the use of parks and open spaces for events.
 All events must have the approval of the council as suitable for the proposed space, and be scheduled to avoid diary conflicts.
+Any fees charged (or not) will be in accordance with this policy.

-The Council's staff and corporate events team may organise activities and events and will set charges in accordance with this policy.
-The Council's corporate events team advise third parties on events so as to ensure they are safe.
-They will also advise on the appropriate use of any existing corporate events contract provision.
+The Council's staff and corporate events team may organise activities and events and will set charges in accordance with any relevant guidance in this policy.
+In addition, the Council's corporate events team can advise third parties wishing to host events so as to ensure they are safe.

-The events team must be contacted in advance to permit for consultation/feedback, and formal review by the multidisciplinary events Safety Advisory Group's required.
+The events team must be contacted in advance to enable a formal review by the multi -organisation Safety Advisory Group.

-Event organisers who have a collection of stalls as part of their offer may be required to pay a fee under the terms of the Council's Markets Policy.
-This policy is prescribed in law, and so this policy is subservient to, and not in conflict with, that policy.
-The market rights policy can be accessed at https://democratic.lincoln.gov.uk/documents/s14985/Markets%20Policy.pdf
+Event organisers who have a collection of stalls as part of their offer may also be required to pay an additional fee under the terms of the Council's Markets Policy.
+This policy is prescribed in law and can be accessed at :

+https://democratic.lincoln.gov.uk/documents/s14985/Markets%20Policy.pdf